Oops! I missed my traffic court date!

 Missing a court date can be frustrating.
 I’d be happy to help you out!
 Give me a call at 919-683-2175

 If you forgot to go to traffic court last week (or last month, or last year, or five years ago), I probably can help you avoid some or all of the consequences.

 The first situation I will discuss is the very-recently-missed court date.
 By “recent” I mean within the past 20 days.
 If it has been 20 days or less since you missed your court date, I can ask for a new court date.
 Then, on that new date, I handle the case in the normal fashion, and you probably will have avoided the consequences of missing your court date.

 If your missed court date was more than 20 days ago, the clerk of court will notify the Division of Motor Vehicles (DMV).
 DMV then will send you a letter stating that unless you take care of the ticket by such-and-such a date, your license will be suspended.
 In that situation, you will need to get a new court date and resolve the ticket before the suspension date listed on DMV’s letter.

 Sometimes people will call me, often from another state, saying that they went to their local DMV to get their license renewed and were told that their license was suspended because of an unresolved ticket in North Carolina from two — or ten! — years ago.
 In that situation, the process is basically the same.
 I file a motion to reopen the old case, and we work out a plea reduction if possible, and enter the plea.
-You then pay the fine and court costs (including the $200 late fee in almost all of those cases).
+You then pay the fine and court costs.

 In many old cases there is one more step before you are “cleared” to renew your license.
 North Carolina DMV may charge a fee to remove you from the national database of persons who are blocked from getting a license because of unresolved tickets.
 Click here to read my post about that.